hueter/docker-node-express-boilerplate/README.md

 **./config**

-- config contains NGINX proxy configuration, as well as the production pm2 configuration (the process-runner of choice)
+- config contains NGINX proxy configuration, the production pm2 configuration (the process-runner of choice), and the Jest configuration to run MongoDB in memory